Addressing the Sin of Racism

 • The National Memorial for Peace and Justice: A sacred space for truth telling and reflection about lynching and its legacy

-• Meet with a Senior Attorney from Equal Justice Initiative
+• Meet with an attorney from Equal Justice Initiative

 Pray and discern how Catholics can play a more active role in truth-telling to move our nation towards justice and healing.

-• Encounters with Resurrection Catholic Missions of the South & the Edmundite Missions
+• Encounters with Catholic ministries: Resurrection Catholic Missions of the South & the Edmundite Missions in Selma

 • Mass, group prayer and meditation times